What Can Lower My Home Appraisal — And Can I Do Anything About It?

 • Clean the home as you would for house showings.

-Appraisers technically aren’t trained to doc you for cleanliness, but first impressions matter and you want to show that you’ve cared for the home properly.
-Vacuum, dust shelves and cabinets, sweep and mop your floors, and wipe down countertops and surfaces.
+Appraisers technically aren’t trained to dock you for cleanliness, but first impressions matter, and you want to show that you’ve cared for the home properly.
+Declutter your home: vacuum, dust shelves and cabinets, sweep and mop your floors, and wipe down countertops and surfaces.
 Pick up your kids’ toys and put away items cluttering up your floors and hallways.
-Make sure you don’t have any dirty dishes in the sink!
+Make sure you don’t have any dirty dishes in the sink.

 • Spruce up your curb appeal.